-Prior to his retirement in September 2011, David A. Wright served as a research pilot and manager in the Flight Operations Directorate at NASA's Dryden Flight Research Center, Edwards, CA.
+Prior to his retirement in September 2011, David A. Wright served as a research pilot and manager in the Flight Operations Directorate at NASA's Dryden (now Armstrong) Flight Research Center, Edwards, CA.

 Wright came to Dryden in 1999 after his retirement from the Air Force, serving as a research pilot of the Center's two high-altitude ER-2 Earth resources aircraft, a civil variant of the military U-2S reconnaissance aircraft, and occasionally flying other aircraft in the center's mission support fleet.
 From 2002 until 2004, he held the position of deputy director of the Airborne Science Program at Dryden while continuing to fly a variety of research missions in the ER-2s.